ktravers/ktravers.github.io/_posts/2017-06-28-how-to-work-with-developers.md

 Tasks are typically assigned to an individual developer.

-At Flatiron School, we like to manage our project queues using Github Projects (read more [here](https://help.github.com/articles/about-project-boards/) and [here](https://github.com/blog/2272-introducing-projects-for-organizations)).
+At Flatiron School, we like to manage our project queues using GitHub Projects (read more [here](https://help.github.com/articles/about-project-boards/) and [here](https://github.com/blog/2272-introducing-projects-for-organizations)).

 #### The Stack